android/databinding-samples/BasicSample/README.md

 ### Observability

 In order to update the UI automatically when the data changes, Data Binding lets you bind attributes with observable objects.
-You can choose between two mechanisms to achieve this: Observable fields and Observable classes.
+You can choose between three mechanisms to achieve this: Observable fields, LiveData and Observable classes.

 #### Observable fields